The Missing Cross to Purity

 and therefore they are all found out of peace with God,

-and with Christ, and one with another;
+and with Christ, and with one another;

 for where there is righteousness there is peace.